What to include in your compensation training for managers

 Considering promotions

-Role-playing or FAQs
+Training using role-playing or FAQs

 - “I do the same job as Sam and, in fact, I do it better.
 He told me what he gets paid and it’s more than me — why is that?”